newleaders/thincloud-resque/README.md

 config.mailer_environments = []
 ```

-and add the following line to those mailers:
+and, for those mailers that need to background email, add the following line:

 ```ruby
 include Resque::Mailer